viksl/kritapluginpiemenu/README.md

     b/ If you already pressed left mouse button/pen then before releasing the shortcut key then just release the shortcut key

 ## 4/ Customization:
-- Open GUISettings (Tools - Scripts - GUISettings) to get a dialog of all the settings for easy adjustments
+- Open Pie Menu's GUI Settings (Tools - Scripts - Pie Menu Settings) to get a dialog of all the settings for easy adjustments
 - If you want to see the pie menu while you are making the adjustments click to canvas and open the Pie Menu with your shortcut, now you can see changes happening on-the-fly

 ## 5/ Known Issues